 I earned an engineering masters' from Rutgers.
 Engineering applies science to solve problems.
 I used it dissect, improve, and re-engineer the techniques I was taught.

 I was a direct student of Shihan Michael DePasquale (1925-2006), who inherited this fusion of judo and five other jiujitsu systems from it's samurai founder, Shihan Junji Saito (1884-1988).
-Sensei DePasquale, a veteran of WWII military intelligence and lifelong counter-terrorism expert, was also among the first to teach jiujitsu to state and federal law enforcement in the United States and was instrumental in formulating the official U.S. Marshals self-defense program.
+Sensei DePasquale, a veteran of WWII military intelligence and lifelong counter-terrorism expert, was among the first to teach jiujitsu to law enforcement in the United States and was instrumental in formulating the official U.S. Marshals self-defense program.

 Sensei DePasquale's focus on self-defense rather than sport, emphasis on genuine respect rather than shallow displays of formality, and conviction that teaching is a necessary part of the learning process are all integral to my teaching style.
 Finally, my use of martial arts as a vehicle to teach problem solving and lateral thinking is the result of his in-class exercises which had us pick apart techniques and invent as many variations as we could.